 The health benefits of both oils largely depend on your dietary goals.

-- If heart health is your priority, EVOO is the better choice.
-Its high polyphenol content helps lower LDL (bad cholesterol) while increasing HDL (good cholesterol).
+- If heart health is your priority, extra virgin olive oil is a better choice as its high polyphenol content helps lower LDL (bad cholesterol) while increasing HDL (good cholesterol).

-- If you’re looking to reduce inflammation, EVOO is again the winner.
-It contains oleocanthal, a natural compound with anti-inflammatory properties similar to ibuprofen.
+- If you’re looking to reduce inflammation, extra virgin olive oil is again the winner as it contains oleocanthal, a natural compound with anti-inflammatory properties similar to ibuprofen.

-- If you’re focused on brain health and longevity, EVOO is the best option due to its powerful antioxidants that help protect against cognitive decline.
+- If you’re focused on brain health and longevity, extra virgin olive oil is the best option due to its powerful antioxidants that help protect against cognitive decline.

 Which Oil Should You Cook With?